2,5-Dimethoxy-4-bromoamphetamine

 2,5-Dimethoxy-4-bromoamphetamine (DOB), also known as brolamfetamine (INN), is a psychedelic drug of the phenethylamine, amphetamine, and DOx families.
-For many years, prior to the discovery of newer agents such as DOTFM, FLY compounds like Bromo-DragonFLY, and NBOMe compounds like 25I-NBOMe, DOB was the most potent known phenethylamine psychedelic.
+For many years, prior to the discovery of newer compounds, DOB was the most potent known phenethylamine psychedelic.
+It is taken orally.

 The drug acts as an agonist of the serotonin 5-HT_{2} receptors, including of the serotonin 5-HT_{2A} receptor.
+Analogues of DOB include 2C-B, DOM, DOI, and Bromo-DragonFLY (DOB-DFLY), among others.

 DOB was first synthesized by Alexander Shulgin in 1967 and was described by him and his colleagues in the scientific literature in 1971.
 Shulgin subsequently further described the effects of DOB in his 1991 book PiHKAL (Phenethylamines I Have Known and Loved).